Food

 and learn.
 Try to keep valuable objects that are chewable safely out of

-Destructive chewing is merely a way to work off excitement and relieve
+chew toy.
+Destructive chewing is merely a way to work off excitement and

-frustration, not an insidious plan to get even with you.
-Remember don't
+relieve frustration, not an insidious plan to get even with you.

-scold the puppy after the fact.
-He/she will have no idea why you are
+Remember don't scold the puppy after the fact.
+They will have no idea

-When you leave home for the day, don't make it into a big deal for the
+you leave home for the day, don't make it into a big deal for the dog.

 doesn't matter) you build up emotional stress.
 This is often vented in